What is rheumatic heart disease?

 Who is at risk of rheumatic heart disease?

 You can develop rheumatic heart disease if you have had rheumatic fever.
+Rheumatic heart disease often begins as a strep throat (bacterial infection of the throat) in childhood, which then progresses to rheumatic fever.

 People are at greater risk of developing rheumatic fever if they have poor living conditions, including living in overcrowded housing, and they have limited access to medical care.